SBouchard01/jekyll-templates/desi/Readme.md

 4. Add a flag (from the [Twemoji cheatsheet website](https://twemoji-cheatsheet.vercel.app/)) to represent the new language in `assets/img/lang/`.
 This has to be a PNG file with the same name as the language code (e.g., `de.png` for German).
 5. [Optional] If you want to add translations for the static content, create a new file in the `_static` collection with the language code as a suffix (e.g., `terms_de.md` for the German translation of the terms page) for each file you want to translate.
 The front matter should include the `name` and `lang` keys as described above.

+> [!TIP]
-> Tip : You can inspect all pages with the web console open, a warning will be displayed in the console if a translation is missing for a static element.
+> You can inspect all pages with the web console open, a warning will be displayed in the console if a translation is missing for a static element.
 This will help you identify any missing translations in the JSON file.

 ## Host on GitHub Pages
 The template contains a working GitHub Actions workflow to build and deploy the site to GitHub Pages.